priolo/jon/README.md

 ![logo](./res/schema1.png)

-# Production
+# Production Ready?
-PRODUCTION READY ??? mmm...
+mmm...
 "JON" is not a used library.
 I don't know a lot of use cases!
-I can tell you that I use it in three medium-sized professional projects.
+I can tell you that I use it in three medium-sized professional projects (CRA and NEXT).
 Furthermore JON is a VERY LIGHT lib.
 You can always replace it on the fly with React's "native" PROVIDERS.
 This is an example: [sandbox](https://codesandbox.io/s/react-template-ln4gh?file=/index.js)